nextflow-io/nextflow/docs/cli.rst

 **Description**

-Update nextflow runtime to the latest available version.
+Update the nextflow runtime to the latest available version.

 **Usage**